rackerlabs/support-how-to/content/cloud-sites/cloud-sites-faq.md

 Before scheduling a task, take a minute to review the five necessary components in creating a scheduled task on Cloud Sites:

-Task Name &ndash; You will need to name each cron job you schedule.
+Task Name - You will need to name each cron job you schedule.
 The name you choose is completely up to you and does not have any specific requirements.